 Everyone is different, it has nothing to do with race or religion, just the fact we all have different hair like we have different DNA.

 If you order the black hair dye, it will come with 100 grams of henna (step 1) and 100 grams of indigo (step 2).

 If you have questions we are always here to help you!
 Call!
 321-218-3232.

 Some people will achieve a permanent black by doing this.
-Some cases it will turn a slight purple or green at first and then it will turn black within 48 hours.
-Some it might turn purple or green and/or it might not be permanent.
+In some cases, it will turn a slight purple or green at first, and then it will turn black within 48 hours.
+Some might turn purple or green and/or it might not be permanent.

 (4) Dark Brown and Indigo Mix (very rewarding)

 We have learned by listening to customers over the years and now we have learned that many are adding pure indigo to Mighty Oak dark brown to achieve black.
 This will work on many.
 I would start by mixing dark brown with pure indigo 50/50.
 If it is too dark you can back off of the indigo, not dark enough add more indigo.